 In compliance with the Privacy Shield Principles, SJM commits to resolve complaints about our collection or use of personal information.
-Individuals in the European Union with inquiries or complaints regarding our Privacy Shield policy should first contact St. Jude Medical, Inc. by sending the inquiry or compliant to:
+Individuals in the European Union or Switzerland with inquiries or complaints regarding our practices of this policy should first contact St. Jude Medical, LLC by sending the inquiry or compliant to:

 Chief Privacy Officer